 With a points based reward system, a financial institution can shift point values and reward levels to achieve desired consumer behaviors and accommodate fluctuating budget concerns.
 In this way, multiple facets of a financial institution can benefit from the same rewards program, strengthening the overall relationship between the institution and the customer.
 The point values and reward levels can also be altered to reinforce targeted promotions for products, behaviors, and services.

 Merchant-funded debit networks

 Many financial institutions use merchant-funded debit networks to offer cash back or discounts on certain purchases from a merchant sponsor.
 It’s one way of alleviating the cost of a rewards program, since the merchants essentially pay for the rewards.
-But keeping cardholders interested in the products and discounts takes a significant amount of effort and may not be as effective with younger cardholders.
-The Mercator study highlights the particular effectiveness of points based reward programs for Millennials.
+Keeping cardholders interested in the products and discounts takes a significant amount of effort and may not be as effective with younger cardholders, but financial institutions that implement a strong rewards program typically see significantly less churn than others.

-Vantiv offers a highly customizable, yet easy to manage rewards system for financial institutions of all sizes.
-Contact us to learn more about what you can achieve with Vantiv.
+Worldpay offers a highly customizable, yet easy to manage rewards system for financial institutions of all sizes.
+Contact us to learn more about what you can achieve.